racslabs/racs/docs/source/types.rst

 Type ``list`` is an ordered collection of values.

-A list may contain mixed types but they must all be basic types or strings.
+A list may contain mixed types but they must be basic types or strings.

 For example: ``("1" 2 false)`` is valid, but ``((1 2) false)`` is not.